DataDog/documentation/content/en/security/application_security/threats/add-user-info.md

 ## Disabling automatic user activity event tracking

-When ASM is enabled, recent Datadog Tracing Libraries will attempt to detect user activity events automatically.
+When ASM is enabled, recent Datadog Tracing Libraries attempt to detect user activity events automatically.

 The events that can be automatically detected are: